espritoxyz/ton-disassembler/README.md

      }
    }
     ```
-- **Instructions that pass control flow to control registers**
+- **Some instructions that pass control flow to control registers**
-  Instructions that transfer execution to Continuations stored in control registers (e.g., `RETALT`) are not supported.
+  Instructions that transfer execution to Continuations stored in control registers (e.g., `WHILE`) are not supported.

 ## Library Integration